Rubus pensilvanicus: Taxonomy

+Etymology

+The name "pensilvanicus" alludes to a strong presence in the Keystone State, Pennsylvania.

 Distribution and habitat

-Rubus pensilvanicus can be found in the eastern and central regions of North America, stretching from Newfoundland south to Georgia and reaching westward to Ontario, Minnesota, Nebraska, Missouri, and Arkansas.
+Rubus pensilvanicus is native to eastern and central North America, stretching from Newfoundland south to Georgia and reaching westward to Ontario, Minnesota, Nebraska, Missouri, and Arkansas.
+It is concentraterd in Pennsylvania and New York, with a few patches of distribution in the Midwest.

-The preferred environmental conditions for Rubus pensilvanicus encompass a range of light exposures, thriving in full sun conditions with a requirement of 6 or more hours of direct sunlight per day.
+The preferred environmental conditions for the species encompass a range of light exposures, thriving in full sun conditions with a requirement of 6 or more hours of direct sunlight per day.
 Alternatively, it can adapt to partial shade, where direct sunlight is available only part of the day, totaling 2–6 hours.
 Regarding soil texture, this species demonstrates versatility, showing affinity for clay, high organic matter, loam (silt), and shallow rocky substrates.
 Its adaptability extends to varying soil pH levels, with a preference for acidic conditions (<6.0), tolerance for alkaline environments (>8.0), and an ability to flourish in neutral pH ranges (6.0-8.0).
 Moreover, the plant exhibits adaptability to different soil drainage patterns, thriving in settings with good drainage, as well as in moist conditions and occasionally dry soils.
 This flexibility in light, soil texture, pH, and drainage underscores the resilience and adaptability of Rubus pensilvanicus across diverse environmental settings.